winitzki/scall/tutorial/programming_dhall.md

 let x = identity Natural 123  -- Writing just `identity 123` is a type error.
 ```

-This makes Dhall code more verbose, but also helps remove "magic" from the syntax.
+This makes Dhall code more verbose but also helps remove "magic" from the syntax.

 ### Dependent types in Dhall